bimanifold/pybimanifold/docs/source/installation.rst

 Installation Problems?
 Consider Docker
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-`FEniCS <https://fenicsproject.org/>`_, the underlying CFD solver, of multiplex can be tricky to install depending on different OSes and Python versions.
+`FEniCS <https://fenicsproject.org/>`_, the underlying CFD solver of multiplex, can be tricky to install depending on what OS and Python version you use.
 We test the successful installation of multiplex regularly on an Ubuntu 18.04 (Linux 64) operating system with Python 3.6.8.
-You can recreate our testing environment using this DockerMake file.
+You can recreate our testing environment with this DockerMake file.